GodwinBright/Coldwater-cool/README.md

 Short Bio; Efficient manual and automation tester Features of the project: This project is about giving more information about CWSL

-Changes by arasu added here
+Changes by arasu added here with new branch